coltongearhart/greaves/README.md

-## A Quarto Manuscript Template
+## Greaves Undergraduate Summer Research Program

-This is a template repo for generating a manuscript from Quarto that accompanies the tutorial at: [Quarto Manuscripts: RStudio](https://quarto.org/docs/manuscripts/authoring/rstudio.html)
+This is a research project I completed in undergrad at NKU.
+Check out more content by me [here](https://github.com/coltongearhart).